 Goku and Raditz's father, and a Saiyan warrior (and part-time scientist) who wiped out various races under the orders of Freeza.
 Not a nice person, not a great parent, still tried to free his race from Freeza's tyranny, only to be killed with the rest of Planet Vegeta.

-- Adaptational Intelligence: Thanks to the Dub-Induced Plot Hole being canon in the abridged continuity, he is the scientist who came up with the fake moon trick.
+- Adaptational Intelligence: Thanks to the infamous Dub-Induced Plot Hole from the Ocean dub being canon in the abridged continuity, he is the scientist who came up with the fake moon trick.

 - Adaptational Villainy:

-- Played with.
-Bardock isn't any more villainous in his first special than in the original, it's just that TFS doesn't sugarcoat the fact that Bardock was the leader of a band of genocidal space mercenaries.
+- Played with in Father of Goku.
+Bardock isn't that much more villainous in that than in the original (Adaptational Jerkass qualities aside), it's just that TFS doesn't sugarcoat the fact that Bardock was the leader of a band of genocidal space mercenaries.

 - Played straight in the Episode of Bardock Abridged special though.
 That may have been All Just a Dream though.
 In fact, Team Four Star considers it Character Rerailment compared to the original version of the special being an Out-of-Character Moment for him overall.